 Elysian’s gullwing door garage

 The desire to free up space in the transom for a superyacht beach club has led many designers to move the tender garage towards the bow, where they can be craned into a foredeck locker.
-The high-tech Lürssen superyacht Elysian, which is available to charter with Denison Yachting, takes exactly this approach, with its gull wing doors allowing an eight metre custom Windy limo tender and a crew boat to be snugly housed.
+The high-tech Lürssen superyacht Elysian, takes exactly this approach, with its gull wing doors allowing an eight metre custom Windy limo tender and a crew boat to be snugly housed.

 Photo: Klaus Jordan / Guillaume Plisson